 \subsubsection{Spectral Features}

-We expect that humans adapt spectral features in their voice to both social and ambience specific contexts.
-For example, average pitch tends to increase with vocal effort \cite{vocal_loudness_on_alpha_measure}, often as a result of a loud environment or as a sign of politeness\cite{polite}.

-To investigate these expectations we collected 5 spectral features: (a) median pitch, (b) pitch range, (c) shimmer, (d) jitter, and (e) spectral slope.
+We collected 5 spectral features: (a) median pitch, (b) pitch range, (c) shimmer, (d) jitter, and (e) spectral slope.
 Parselmouth was used to extract (a)-(d).
-Median pitch and pitch range (the difference between the minimum and maximum pitch in a given segment) are calculated in Hz after removing silences and obtaining pitch values from voiced utterances.
-Local shimmer and local jitter, variations in the fundamental frequency, are perceived as vocal fry and hoarseness.
+Median pitch and pitch range (the difference between the minimum and maximum pitch in a given segment) are calculated in Hz.
+Local shimmer and local jitter, variations in the fundamental frequency, are perceived as vocal fry and hoarseness, respectively \cite{jitter}.
 Spectral slope gives an indication of the slope of the harmonic spectra.
-For instance a -12dB slope is typical for breathy voice, and a -3dB slope is typical of richer vocal tones \cite{spectralslope}.
-Spectral slope was calculated with the use of Parselmouth and Librosa given the formula provided in section 3.3.6 of \cite{audioprocessing}.
+For example, -12dB slope may indicate a falsetto voice, and -3dB slope can indicate richer vocal tones \cite{spectralslope}.
+Spectral slope was calculated using Parselmouth and Librosa with the formula provided in Section 3.3.6 of \cite{audioprocessing}.